Cooperative eye hypothesis

 The cooperative eye hypothesis is a proposed explanation for the appearance of the human eye.
 It suggests that the eye's distinctive visible characteristics evolved to make it easier for humans to follow another's gaze while communicating or while working together on tasks.

 Differences in primate eyes

-Unlike other primates, all human beings have eyes with a distinct colour contrast between the white sclera, the coloured iris, and the black pupil.
+Unlike other primates, humans have eyes with a distinct colour contrast between the white sclera, the coloured iris, and the black pupil.
 This is due to a lack of pigment in the sclera.
 Other primates mostly have pigmented sclerae that are brown or dark in colour.
 There is also a higher contrast between human skin, sclera, and irises.
 Human eyes are also larger in proportion to body size, and are longer horizontally.
 Among primates, humans are the only species where the outline of the eye and the position of the iris can be clearly seen in each individual.